How long has the Midcounty Highway been a part of the Master Plan?

 How and when will the final alternative be selected?

-The Draft Environmental Document will evaluate the alternatives retained for detailed study (ARDS).
-Following the Draft Environmental Document’s circulation, a comment period and a public hearing will be held.
-Based on the analysis included in the Draft Environmental Document and comments received on it, a recommendation will be made to the Montgomery County Executive and County Council on the Preferred Alternative.
-Likewise, a recommendation will be made to the concurring resource agencies.
+The Draft Environmental Effects Report (EER) will evaluate the alternatives retained for detailed study (ARDS).
+Following the Draft EER’s circulation, a comment period and a public hearing will be held.
+Based on the analysis included in the Draft EER and comments received on it, a recommendation will be made to the Montgomery County Executive and County Council on the Preferred Alternative.
+Likewise, a Preferred Alternative / Conceptual Mitigation Report (PA/CM) will be made to the concurring resource agencies.
 Any of these agencies/offices may recommend revisions.

-MCDOT will make every effort to obtain concurrence from state and federal environmental regulatory agencies on the no-build or preferred build alternative in 2012.
+MCDOT will make every effort to obtain concurrence from state and federal environmental regulatory agencies on the PA/CM in late 2016.